Indian Hume Pipe Company Ltd.

-The Board of Directors of your Company had constituted various Committees and approvedtheir terms of reference/role in compliance with the provisions of the Companies Act 2013and SEBI Listing Regulations viz.
+The Board of Directors of your Company had constituted various Committees and approvedtheir terms of reference/role in compliance with the provisions of the Companies Act 2013and Listing Regulations viz.
 Audit Committee Nomination and Remuneration CommitteeStakeholders Relationship Committee CSR Committee and Risk Management Committee.

-Pursuant to the provisions of Section 134(3)(p) 149(8) Schedule IV of the CompaniesAct 2013 SEBI (LODR) Regulations 2015 and the circular dated 5th January2017 issued by SEBI with respect to Guidance Note on Board Evaluation annual performanceevaluation of the Board as well as of the Audit Committee Nomination & Remuneration CommitteeStakeholders Relationship Committee CSR and Risk Management Committees and individualDirectors have been carried out by the Board.
-The performance evaluation of theIndependent Directors was carried out by the entire Board and the performance evaluationof the Chairman Non-Independent Directors and Board was carried out by the Board.
+Pursuant to the provisions of Section 134(3)(p) 149(8) Schedule IV of the CompaniesAct 2013 SEBI (LODR) Regulations 2015 and the circular dated 5th January2017 issued by SEBI with respect to Guidance Note on Board Evaluation annual performanceevaluation of the Board as well as of the Committees of the Board and individual Directorshave been carried out by the Board.

-INDEPENDENT DIRECTORS' MEETING:
+INDEPENDENT DIRECTORS MEETING:

-In terms of Section 149 Schedule IV of the Companies Act 2013 and SEBI (LODR)Regulations 2015 the Independent Directors met on 16th February 2017 without theattendance of Non-Independent Directors and Members of Management of the Company andreviewed the:
+In terms of Section 149 Schedule IV of the Companies Act 2013 and SEBI (LODR)Regulations 2015 the Independent Directors met on 25th March 2019 without theattendance of Non-Independent Directors and Members of Management of the Company andreviewed the:

 i) performance of Non-Independent Directors and the Board of Directors of the Companyas a whole;